Building your application

 export const POST = handler;

-Exposing a tRPC Server route
+Exposing a tRPC server route

 tRPC is a modern TypeScript-first API framework that is designed to be easy to use and understand.